dguest/atlas-dl/_episodes/08-submodules.md

 ~~~
 {: .source}

 Now try to rebuild the package.
+Once it finishes you should try
+running it.

 [jsh]: https://gitlab.cern.ch/usatlas-computing-bootcamp/JetSelectionHelper